kevans91/freebsd-pkgbase-build/README.md

 Currently,  the steps to get a build going are as follows:

 1. Ensure you have a copy of the src tree at /usr/src (configurable: see `SRCTOP` in the "Configurables" section).
 This is assumed to be a git working directory for the purposes of tagging when a build is made.
-2. Place the kernel configurations that you would like to build in the files/ directory.
+2. Place the kernel configuration(s) that you would like to build in a ${CONFTOP}/${TARGET}.${TARGET_ARCH} (common examples: `arm.armv6`, `amd64.amd64) directory.
 By default, kernel configurations use a 'conf-' prefix to distinguish them from any notes or miscellaneous scripts you may want to throw in there.
 For every configuration, conf-$CONFNAME, in the files/ directory, this makefile will create a symlink @ src/sys/$ARCH/conf/$CONFNAME -> files/conf-$CONFNAME.
 3. ??
 4. Profit, or `make packages`. `make packages` will run the buildworld, buildkernel, and packages targets from the source tree.
 Additionally, it will put a symlink to the pkgbase repo @ $PREFIX/pkgbase/repo (also configurable: see `PKGTOP` in the "Configurables" section)